-This plant community is comparable in composition to community 1.1 with the addition of fire sensitive tree species such as Douglas fir, and white fir.
-The present of these tree species is scattered and relatively low.
+This plant community is comparable in composition to community 1.1 with the addition of fire sensitive tree species such as Rocky mountain Douglas fir, Canyon maple, and/or white fir.
+The percent composition of these tree species is relatively low (3-5%).